How to become a Salesforce administrator: Top 5 Salesforce admin certifications from the airSlate Academy

-As the number of businesses adopting Salesforce is rapidly increasing, the role of a Salesforce administrator has never been so critical.
-Salesforce admins work with leadership teams and stakeholders to identify business needs and customize the platform accordingly – they enable users to get the most out of their CRM system.
+As the number of businesses adopting CRM solutions is rapidly increasing, the Salesforce administrator’s role has never been so critical.
+Salesforce administrators collaborate with leadership teams, business and technical stakeholders to understand business needs to enable users to get the most out of their CRM.

-Despite its variety of capabilities, Salesforce’s toolset is quite limited when it comes to workflow automation.
+Despite its variety of features and capabilities, Salesforce’s toolset can be quite limited when it comes to document workflow automation.
 That’s exactly where airSlate steps in with its airSlate for Salesforce integration.
-The good news is that Salesforce administrators can level up their workflow automation skills by enrolling in the Salesforce Admin Certification at the airSlate Academy.
+The good news is that Salesforce administrators can level up their skills and knowledge by enrolling in the Document Workflow Automation for Salesforce Admins certification program at the airSlate Academy.

 Let’s get started!